 Start off with the items you definitely want to take with you and what you need to leave out and make a list so you don’t forget anything major.

-This will also help you to view the volume and the quantity of the items that need to be transported and likewise will help the removal company to have an idea of what you are moving before they visit you for a survey.
+This will also help you to view the volume and the quantity of the items that need to be transported, if you will require any furniture dismantling and reassembling service and likewise will help the removals company to have an idea of what you are moving before they visit you for a survey.

 Reassure yourself and get up between 3 to 5 quotes from local removal companies – check their reviews online for your peace of mind.